 You will need roughly 30 to 60 minutes to prepare and cook this meal, and ingredients include chicken, broccoli, shredded cheese, pasta, flour, skim milk, unsalted butter, breadcrumbs, and salt and pepper.

 Before preparing the pasta, thoroughly cook the chicken and set aside.
-Boil and prepare the pasta (whole wheat is recommended) according to the directions on the box, and add broccoli florets 5-6 minutes before the cook time is over.
+Boil and prepare the pasta (whole wheat pasta is recommended) according to the directions on the box, and add broccoli florets 5-6 minutes before the cook time is over.
 Remove and drain macaroni and broccoli and set aside.

 In a large pot, melt butter over medium heat.
 Add flour and cook for two minutes, stirring constantly.
 Slowly add in milk until the mixture is smooth.
 Add 1 1/2 cups of cheese and stir until melted.
-Remove from heat and add cooked pasta, broccoli, chicken, salt, and pepper to the cheese mixture and stir well.
+Remove from heat and add cooked pasta, broccoli, chicken, salt, and pepper to the cheese mixture and mix well.

 Pour all ingredients into a greased casserole dish and top with remaining cheese.
 Combine breadcrumbs with melted butter and sprinkle breadcrumb mixture on top.
-Bake at 400 for 20 minutes - done!
+Bake at 400 degrees for 20 minutes - done!

 This meal can be prepared and refrigerated ahead of time by making the mac and cheese and assembling the casserole without adding the breadcrumb topping.
 When you’re ready to bake it, follow the steps for the breadcrumb topping and bake accordingly.
 Click here to view the full recipe.